A NEW HOME FOR PITTSBURGH’S SOCCER HISTORY

 The NPSL merged with their rival, the United Soccer Association in 1968 to form the North American Soccer League, but Pittsburgh was not one of the teams making the transition.

-The area was without pro soccer until 1972 when the Pittsburgh Canons joined the 2nd division American Soccer League in 1972.
+The area was without pro soccer until 1972 when the Pittsburgh Canons joined the second division American Soccer League in 1972.
 The Canons struggled to a 4th place 2-1-5 record and folded at seasons end.
-They were followed in 1975 by the Pittsburgh Miners, who fared even worse, with a 1-3-16 record, dead last in the league.
-The Miners beat a hasty exit.
+They were followed in 1975 by the Pittsburgh Miners, who fared even worse, with a 1-3-16 record, dead last in its only season.

 The ‘Burgh Gets into soccer ‘Spirit’